Welcome to the Catholic Education Diocese of Wollongong (CEDoW) COVID-19 Information Centre

-A range of measures are in place to ensure a smooth and—most importantly—safe transition back to full face-to-face learning for our students, including:
+A range of measures are in place to support the safety of our students, staff and school communities, including:

 Continuing to follow our established Incident Response Plan to keep students and staff safe in the event of a confirmed case of COVID-19, in line with NSW Public Health Unit direction

 HYGIENE AND SOCIAL DISTANCING PROTOCOLS